guardian/interactive-percentage-russian-controled-ukraine/docs/dark-mode-in-apps.md

 ## Article templates: Overriding the white background and adding dark mode

-This is more complicated on article pages where atoms are iframed in - because it's harder for the content in the iframe to know that the parent is in dark mode.
-So we can't just use CSS media queries and need to use a JS trick to reach outside the iframe and find out the state of the parent.
+This is more complicated on article pages because atoms are iframed in - so it's harder for the content in the iframe to know that the parent is in dark mode.
+We need to use a JS trick to reach outside the iframe and find out the state of the parent.

 But first you have to do the CSS.
 Set the `background-color` of the `body` more forcibly than the app CSS.
 You will need to use something like: